kru42/RIFT/readme.md

 # RIFT (Rust Interactive Function Tool)

 RIFT (Rust Interactive Function Tool) is a toolsuite to assist reverse engineers in identifying library code in rust malware.
-It is a research project developed by the MSTIC-MIRAGE Team and explores library recognition techniques conducted on rust binaries.
+It is a research project developed by the MSTIC-MIRAGE Team, explores library recognition techniques conducted on rust binaries and was presented at RECON 2025.

 It consists of three core components: